Spy Kids (film): Plot

 At the safe house, Carmen and Juni are visited by OSS agent Ms. Gradenko.
-Giving Carmen a bracelet as a sign of trust, she asks about the Third Brain, but she doesn't know anything.
-Gradenko orders the house to be dismantled, and Juni sees Ninja Thumbs outside destroying the submarine because she works for Floop.
-With Gradenko's intentions revealed, Juni accidentally exposes the Third Brain, and a BuddyPack chase ensues.
+Giving Carmen a bracelet as a sign of trust, she asks about the Third Brain, but Carmen is confused.
+Gradenko orders the house to be dismantled, and the siblings realize Gradenko is a traitor when they see ninja Thumb-Thumbs destroying the escape submarine.
+With Gradenko's intentions revealed, Juni accidentally exposes the Third Brain, and a chase ensues.
 Carmen gets the brain, and she and Juni escape.
-She realizes too late the bracelet from Gradenko has a tracking device, and she and Juni are attacked by their robot counterparts.
-Though Juni tries to destroy it, he can't, so the robots take the Third Brain and fly away.
+She realizes too late that the bracelet from Gradenko has a tracking device, and she and Juni are attacked by their robot counterparts, who steal the Third Brain and fly away.

 Meanwhile, back at the castle, Gregorio tells Ingrid that Minion used to work for the OSS, but was fired after he reported him tampering with the Third Brain project.
 With it, Floop can achieve his goal, but he wishes to continue his children's show.
 Minion has different plans and takes over, locking Floop inside his "virtual room", the chamber where he films his television series.
 Carmen and Juni receive reluctant help from Gregorio's estranged brother Isador "Machete" Cortez when they show up at his spy shop.
-He refuses to accompany them, so they steal some gear and take his spy plane, the RX Express, to fly to Floop's castle.
+He refuses to accompany them, so they steal some gear and take his spy jet to fly to Floop's castle.
 After a few mishaps, Carmen and Juni eject themselves from the plane before it crashes into the castle, and they enter via the underwater entrance.

-While their children infiltrate the castle, Juni rescues Floop who helps him and Carmen release their parents.
-Together they trap Minion in Floop's Fooglies machine, mutating him into a Fooglie, and, confronting Lisp and Gradenko, the family is beset by all 500 robot children.
-Machete busts through the window, reconciling with Gregorio and joining the family to fight.
+While the children infiltrate the castle, Juni rescues Floop, who helps him and Carmen release their parents.
+Together, they trap Minion in Floop's Fooglies machine, mutating him into a Fooglie.
+Confronting Lisp and Gradenko, the family is beset by all 500 robot children.
+Suddenly, Machete busts through the window, reconciling with Gregorio and joining the family to fight.
 However, at the last moment, Floop reprograms the robots to change sides.
-The 500 super-strong robots quickly overpower Minion, Lisp, and Gradenko.
+The 500 superhuman robots quickly overpower Minion, Lisp, and Gradenko.
 With advice from Juni, Floop introduces the robot versions of Carmen and Juni on his show.
 At home, some time later, the family's breakfast is interrupted by Devlin, the head of the OSS, with a mission for Carmen and Juni.
 The children tell him they will only accept if all the Cortezes can work on the mission together as a family.